Salted Caramel Sauce Recipe

 - Saucepan: Use a pan with TALL sides because when you add the cream it will bubble up vigorously.
 Cheap metal pots can heat unevenly.
 And do not use non-stick pans as high heat can damage them.

-- Timing: All stovetops and saucepans are different so timing can vary – keep an eye on the temperature, and color.
+- Timing: All stovetops and saucepans are different so timing can vary – keep an eye on the color.

 - Heavy cream: You want to use heavy cream, or whipping cream, but not milk.
 Make sure the cream isn’t cold, right from the fridge.
 You can bring it to room temperature or heat it so it’s warm (but not boiling).